kesimo/kesimo/README.md

 - 🧭 &nbsp; Exploring new technologies and developing software solutions.
 - 💼 &nbsp; Java, JS, DevOps and so on.
 - 🔆 &nbsp; Enthusiast in trading automation📈 &nbsp; and Mobile development.📱
-- 📷⛰ &nbsp; Photography, traveling and udemy addicted
-- 🥤 &nbsp; Bull is better than Coffee.

 <br></br>